leandernikolaus/hotstuff-ivy/ivy/README.md

 * [hotstuff_base](hotstuff_base.ivy) contains the model of the hotstuff algorithm.
 * [hotstuff_simple](hotstuff_simple.ivy) extends the hotstuff model with additional predicates and proofs safety.

-Previous version of the model can still be found in the *ivy* branch.
+The *ivy* branch also contains a preliminary version of the proof for which ivy runs extremly long (`tree.ivy`), and first tries towards implementing the tree (`tree-imp.ivy`).

 ### Isolates